 The Author

 Daniel Thomas O’Connor began seriously writing when he was in his mid-twenties.
 Book I of The Derkesthai Trilogy, Dragon Moon Rising, was his first published work.
 A vital influence for Daniel in writing this series was his view that dragons were more than the vast majority of fiction made them out to be.
-In fact, he saw a greater picture, in which man and dragonkind lived together peacefully and in relative harmony, until a dagger of evil was thrust betwixt them.
+In fact, he saw a greater picture, in which man and dragonkind lived together peacefully and in relative harmony, until a dagger of evil was thrust between them.

 Here are some questions a young reader sent me last night.
 I thought they were cool questions, so here they are, with my answers.